 I would’ve left some cushions for my post if it was some other drama.
 But I just finished this and can’t believe for the first time it wasn’t cliche.
 OKAY, there were some parts that were cliche.
-But I thought what made me really liking this drama in the end was its twist.
-Like I mentioned in the previous post regarding Wen Xiong, I hope for a different ending.
+But I thought what made me really like this drama, in the end, was its twist.
+Like I mentioned in the previous post regarding Wen Xiong, I hoped for a different ending.
 It was not just because I’m a Jacky fan, but when I analyzed it and it had become so typical with Wen Xiong turning bad, I was disappointed.
 I meant like there goes another drama wanting to crank up its hype by needing a dramatic ending with some battle between good vs. evil.
 And in a sense, it was more subtle than was thought.
 The impact was large, but it was not overdone like how other dramas would’ve approached it.

 Those who watched know by now that the scene with Wen Xiong advancing on Qing Mei and how Jiang Hu Piao had kicked Wen Xiong out was just a plan cooked up by none other than Jiang himself.
 YES, that was cruel and unnecessary in a sense but that allowed us to re-analyze everything about the plot.
 Or maybe I was the only idiot who found too much time to go study every single thing out there to connect with Wen Xiong’s actions.

 So should I hang my hat since I let my imagination jumped ahead after episode 11?
 NO!
 Are you kidding me?
-I was expecting a twist so of course I’m prepared to defend it as a turn around.
+I was expecting a twist so of course, I’m prepared to defend it as a turnaround.
 It would make me sound contradictory but in a way, the previous analysis made me think more about the depth of Wen Xiong’s character and how the plot had concealed some part of his personalities on purpose to mislead us.
 They needed that to make us think before showing us the ending.

 I was waiting for the ending to continue this discussion anyway.
-So I actually drawn up several factors.
+So I actually drew up several factors.
 (I know, I must have no life to even sit around and think about it.)
 What was kind of suspicious that made me have some hope about Wen Xiong?

 - Didn’t make sense.
 The Gao brothers were brought up by Jiang Hu Piao since their parents died when they were really young.
 Although they both experienced hardships, but Jiang did give them a lot of opportunities and also allowed for Wen Xiong to study to the point that he earned a law degree.
 One could argue that it would be a good investment for Jiang to have an educated assistant yet the Gao brothers were given everything that Qing Mei had since they grew up.
 (This was mentioned by Wu Xiong in episode 1–with the scene by the pool.)
 Unless he was really a greedy dude who didn’t even treat them like family, he had no reason to do such.
 And maybe Qing Mei had such an effect on him like I said in the other post, behaving in such a way was too stupid–even if he was drunk.

 - Jiang Hu Piao sure got there fast during the assault scene in episode 11.
 I’m so serious here.
 I was more than glad to see that it was just barely visible and we got the gist of it, nothing too traumatizing yet had a great impact.
 BUT I was so puzzled since it happened that: Why was Jiang so fast to jump in and rescue his daughter in time?
-I meant that house is BIG.
-Anyone see it yet?
-It was shown from various angles from time to time AND it’s a huge mansion or villa.
+I meant that house was BIG.
+Anyone saw it yet?
+It was shown from various angles from time to time AND it was a huge mansion or villa.
 Whatever you want to call it.
-But come on now, she could be the loudest girl but her voice could get drown out in that house, considering how Jiang might be on the other side of the house.
-It would also take awhile to get there.
+But come on now, she could be the loudest girl but her voice could get drowned out in that house, considering how Jiang might be on the other side of the house.
+It would also take a while to get there.
 I tried to say that he was probably around the living room or possibly near that so she was lucky, but it had always puzzled me in the past week about the scene.
 (OR like I just said, the director wanted to spare us from a ‘too dramatic’ scene.)
 It would make sense that he was outside the door and jumped in at the right moment to stop everything and then tossed Wen Xiong out after some outburst.
 Convincing one indeed.
 And why did Jiang Hu Piao have to pick this method instead of some other excuse to kick Wen Xiong out?
-It was the most convincing one no matter how you think of it.
+It was the most convincing one no matter how you thought of it.
 It was so fierce and so horrifying and unbelievable in a sense that was why it ended up being true–or so they wanted to be.
 Besides, having subtle hints of Wen Xiong not agreeing with Jiang Hu Piao at times and that could have led to his breaking point was another one to trick us, and possibly to show how comfortably they could disagree but it just meant they were just covering every single possibility with those business decisions.
 Besides, with this scheme between Jiang and Wen Xiong, it showed Jiang’s cunning side.
-After all, we seen too much of his comedic side overlapping more than his gangster side, right?
+After all, we saw too much of his comedic side overlapping more than his gangster side, right?

 - Wen Xiong’s walk in the night.
 This was after he got kicked out.
 He wandered around and sat on a bench to think things over before approaching Bai Long the next day.
-He looked like he was mulling things over or regretting his actions, etc. At first, I thought it was the way it was directed to mislead us for a bit until we see the scene the next day or how it was with Jacky’s acting.
+He looked like he was mulling things over or regretting his actions, etc. At first, I thought it was the way it was directed to mislead us for a bit until we were shown the scene of the next day or how it was with Jacky’s acting.
 BUT it now made sense.
 He was just thinking the next step and how he would approach Bai Long to make the whole plan more convincing.

 What really surprised me was the chemistry between Xiao Gui and Qiao Qiao.
 I meant not that I was against it or anything.
 But I never thought about it–as most people.
 Since they never worked together before?
 (Not that I could remember so if I got it wrong, please correct me.)
 They were really fun and addicting to watch at times as Tuo Hai and Qing Mei.
-What I like about their story was it began kind of typical with him being the knight in shining armor saving her and then the predicted schemes that she would come up with to get to know him, become closer to him, etc. BUT it did not stop there.
+What I liked about their story was it began kind of typical with him being the “knight in shining armor” saving her and then the typical schemes that she would come up with to get to know him, become closer to him, etc. BUT it did not stop there.
 It did not reduce her character or his character to some complete hopeless beings or wishy-washy personalities.
 They had their differences that they needed to overcome.
 But their characters were really consistent throughout.
 Even how they had matured during the three years, some traces were still there in their personalities to show that they didn’t change at all.
 Their feelings for one another were still the same–if not stronger through time apart.
 Some things did not have to be said about their friendship but actions showed it all how they were able to be there for one another.
 Promises weren’t tossed around so loosely or try to make the whole thing magical like other dramas.
 If they promised, they really meant it.
-It was the first time I really like a character Qiao Qiao portrayed without being annoyed.
+It was the first time I really liked a character Qiao Qiao portrayed without being annoyed.
 I meant I like her and her acting in the past–though I know she isn’t the best.
-But this role and how she had portrayed made me feel like it’s my favorite role of her because it could count as the most serious character.
+But this role and how she had portrayed it made me feel like it’s my favorite role of her because it could count as the most serious character.
 There were traces of immature moments or those times with her grandpa in conspiring with one another, but that was done quite well and seemed genuine because it reminded us that we all have those moments in our life.
-My first time watching Xiao Gui and I actually like him as well.
+My first time watching Xiao Gui and I actually liked him as well.